Gregorio Bundio

 Gregorio Bundio Nuñez (14 May 1928 − 7 March 2015) was a football player and manager.

 Nicknamed Goyo, Bundio coached El Salvador from 1968 to 1970 and qualified them for their first ever FIFA World Cup Finals in 1970.

 Alianza

 Gregorio Bundio was the first coach appointed by the newly formed club Alianza F.C. between 1959 and 1960.

 In January 2011 he was given a pension for life by the National Assembly for his contribution to Salvadoran football.

 Personal

 Gregorio Bundio son, Roberto Bundio, also was a footballer who played for Fuerte Aguilares and Águila in the Primera División, and Deportivo Armenio in Argentina.

 Death

-On 7 March 2015, Bundio died at the age of 86 Hospital of San Rafael in Santa Tecla.
+On 7 March 2015, Bundio died at the age of 86, at Hospital of San Rafael in Santa Tecla.